CaptainHackerGuy/JSONparser-VIA-Exteral-Apps/README.md

     }
 }
 ```
-Note: these arent actual values adjust the values to the usecases of your website.
+Note: these aren't actual values; adjust the values to the use cases of your website.

 ```javascript
 const fs = require('fs');